-I have no mud room in my home, and the entrance we use most often is through the garage.
+I have no mudroom in my home, and the entrance we use most often is through the garage.
 In order to help support consistent desired behaviors, I designed the garage entry area exactly how I wanted it to be used.
-There is a space for the essentials: back packs, shoes, coats, gloves etc. and everything is easy and accessible.
+There is a space for the essentials: backpacks, shoes, coats, gloves etc. and everything is easy and accessible.
 These pictures demonstrate the intuitiveness of the “landing pad” at our house.
 Because it is easy, accessible, and labeled, even visitors intuitively know what to do with their stuff when they walk in.
 It’s intuitive because it’s designed functionally around the behaviors we want to support.

 Keep It Simple…

 When working with kids, the easiest solution is always the best.
-Using hooks instead of hangers for instance will be easier for kids to use, and will help children in the long run.
+Using hooks instead of hangers, for instance, will be easier for kids to use, and will help children in the long run.
 Open tubs are more simple to use than drawers, categorized drawers work better than smaller, more finite spaces.
 Kids are most likely to do the easiest thing, so creating your space to be easy to use will help support consistent behaviors.

 Give Items An Address

 Create a home for your items everywhere.
-Giving items, collections, toys, tools etc. an “address” is a great way to help kid’s behaviors to be consistent.
-They’ll know where items live, and can return them when they are done with them.
-IF they forget and leave things out, you can always ask: Where does this item live?
+Giving items, collections, toys, tools, etc. an “address” is a great way to help kid’s behaviors to be consistent.
+They’ll know where items live and can return them when they are done with them.
+If they forget and leave things out, you can always ask: Where does this item live?
 And children will automatically return items to their homes without any questions asked.

 Match Storage Solutions To How Items Are Used

 For a family of four, we seem to have A LOT of shoes!
 Since we’re a shoes-off house, we would end up having piles of shoes to stumble over as we entered the house.
 This was frustrating – to say the least!
 After trying SEVERAL different shoe organizing solutions, and constantly being overwhelmed by the number of shoes there, I decided the best way was to give each person their own “container”.
 (A container is defined as anything that contains or can contain something, such as a carton, box, crate, or can.)
 These buckets (once homes to the bushes in our garden) were just the solution we needed.
 They are heavy-duty plastic and once I scrubbed them out, labeled them – they work wonderfully to contain shoes to a capacity we can handle.
 When the container is full – the overflow shoes need to find their way back into each person’s closet.
 For summer, shoes are dropped right in the corresponding bucket.
-In winter, the boot trays catch the overflow of wintery, wet, or snowy shoes.
+In winter, the boot trays catch the overflow of wintery, wet, or dirty shoes.
 Labels keep things easy to assign and find… especially when shoes go “walking” on their own!

 Manage Incoming Papers

-One of the prevailing systems affecting most families is how they handle incoming paper.
+One of the prevailing systems affecting most families is how they handle paper.
 I recommend setting up paper systems supporting how you use and retrieve information.
-For phone lists, take out menus, school schedules etc. We use this “Flip File” (left of text).
+For phone lists, take out menus, school schedules etc. We use this “Flip File” (left of the text).
 This tool is traditionally used in call centers to allow quick information access for customer service reps.
 We find it works excellently on our refrigerator for all our “Quick” Info needs.
 Each plastic tab holds different lists to ensure we can find what we need in a moment’s notice.
 All the lists are updated regularly as new lists arrive.

 Routines, Chores, Maintenance

 One of the best things that support successful and lasting behaviors in your home is routine.
 Children come to rely on family routines as “the way we do it”.
-Although it may seem too controlling to some parents, routine has quite the opposite affect.
+Although it may seem too controlling to some parents, a routine has quite the opposite effect.
 According to psychology experts, family routines work to create and define an “empathic envelope” where kids intuitively understand family boundaries.
-These boundaries actually help children feel in control and comforted.
+These boundaries actually help children feel in control and comfort.
 And once introduced, and supported consistently, the children rely on routines as base notes or anchors in the home.
 Most families have common routines for bedtime, weekends, homework, maintenance, (chores)… Creating routines from scratch requires identifying chores and ways kids can help, assigning tasks according to kid’s abilities, likes and dislikes, and then being consistent in applying and rewarding their efforts.